 Christine Cloutier, a member of the British Association of Teachers of Dance, began dancing at the age of 5 years old with Helen Syjut Dance Studio in Sault Ste.
 Marie.
 At the age of 10, she auditioned for the National Ballet School of Canada and was accepted to the 4 week summer program.
 The NBS then awarded Christine a full year scholarship in 1976.
-After her year with the NBS she was then accepted to the prestigious Quinte Ballet School.
+After her year with the NBS, she was accepted to the prestigious Quinte Ballet School.
 Her extensive dance training in the demanding Cecchetti style of ballet allowed her to train with professionals such as Karen Kain, Frank Augustyn and Mary Jago.

-In 1990, Christine was offered the position as Ballet Mistress for Kim Greco of Kiana School of Dance Arts in Sault Ste.
+In 1990, Christine was offered the position as Ballet Mistress for Kim Greco of Kiana School of Dance Arts, in Sault Ste.
 Marie.
 After being away for 15 years, Christine embraced the idea of returning to her home town once again.
 Following 2 years with Kiana and the experience of touring in Russia, Copenhagen and Las Vegas, she was offered an opportunity to instruct with Shelley Peters.
 After one year she was invited to take over the studio.

 In 1993, Christine bought out Shelley Peters, and in 1994, Soo Dance Unlimited was born.

 Lauren’s love for dance started at the age of three.
 From the age of 5 she began dancing competitively, with Kianna School of Dance Arts and later Soo Dance Unlimited, participating in many competitions throughout Canada and the USA.
 For over 20 years, Lauren has been a part of SDU, first as a student and then as a teacher and award winning choreographer.
 She has been an Associate Member of the British Association of Teachers of Dance since the age of 16, with training in RAD and Cecchetti.
-For about 10 years, Lauren’s role has branched from the studio to the office, assisting Christine with many duties on the business side of SDU.
+For about 10 years, Lauren’s role has branched from the studio to the office, assisting Christine with the business side of SDU.

 Miranda Leonard has been a part of the SDU family since she was three years old, where she would continue as a competitive dancer until her recent graduation in 2017.
 For over 12 years, she has participated in countless performances and competitions in Canada and the United States.